seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 **ISABELLA**
 She'll take the enterprise upon her, father,
-If you advise it. …
+If you advise it. ...

 **DUKE VINCENTIO**
-… It is not my consent,
+...
+It is not my consent,
 But my entreaty too.

 **ISABELLA**
 Little have you to say
 When you depart from him, but, soft and low,
-'Remember now my brother.'…
+'Remember now my brother.'...

 **MARIANA**
-… Fear me not.
+...
+Fear me not.

 **DUKE VINCENTIO**
 Nor, gentle daughter, fear you not at all.